sebamed/react-js-boilerplate/README.md

 ### `redux, react-redux, redux-saga`

-Boilerplate setup for redux and sagas with example requests (GET)
+Boilerplate setup for redux and sagas with example requests (GET) on jsonplaceholder api

 ### `router`